SarmadTanveer/labs/README.md

 # Lab Work and Projects
 A collection of selected labs and projects from my computer engineering education at Ryerson University.

-## Click on a lab below to navigate to check out the code
+## Click on a lab below to check out the associated code
 * COE528 - Object Oriented Design and Analysis - Programming Language: Java
   * Lab1: Sorting algorithms implemented in java
   * Lab2: Palindrome Checker